CCI-MOC/moc-apps/README.md

 chmod 755 .git/hooks/pre-push
 ```

-This will run `kustomize build` on all overlays prior to each push.
+This will run `kustomize build` on all overlays and validate the
+output using `kubeval` prior to each push.